mrd09/linux_cmd_system/LinuxCMD_iproute2/iproute2.md

 - IFACE OPTIONS : in which case the commands are executed in the order in which they appear in the stanza.
 (You can ensure a command never fails by suffixing them with ``"|| true"``.)
 ```
 pre-up command
               Run  command  before  bringing  the  interface up.
-If this command fails then ifup
-              aborts, refraining from marking  the  interface  as  configured,  prints  an  error
-              message, and exits with status 0.
+If this command fails then ifup aborts, refraining from marking  the  interface  as  configured,  prints  an  error message, and exits with status 0.
 This behavior may change in the future.

-up command

-post-up command
+up/post-up command
               Run  command  after  bringing  the  interface  up.
-If this command fails then ifup
-              aborts, refraining from marking the interface as configured  (even  though  it  has
+If this command fails then ifup aborts, refraining from marking the interface as configured  (even  though  it  has really  been  configured),  prints an error message, and exits with status 0.
+This behavior may change in the future.

+down/pre-down command
+              Run  command  before  taking the interface down.
+If this command fails then ifdown aborts, marks the interface as deconfigured (even though it  has  not  really  been
-              really  been  configured),  prints an error message, and exits with status 0.
+              deconfigured), and exits with status 0.
+This behavior may change in the future.

+post-down command
+              Run  command  after  taking  the interface down.
+If this command fails then ifdown aborts, marks the interface  as  deconfigured,  and  exits  with  status  0.
 This
               behavior may change in the future.

+- Example:
+auto eth0
+allow-hotplug eth0
+iface eth0 inet static
+    address 192.168.1.42
+    netmask 255.255.255.0
+    gateway 192.168.1.1
+    up   ip addr add 192.168.1.43/24 dev $IFACE label $IFACE:0
+    down ip addr del 192.168.1.43/24 dev $IFACE label $IFACE:0

 ```
 - INET ADDRESS FAMILY
 ```